 Job interviews can be hard, sometimes awkward, and sometimes they are, shockingly, quite pleasant.
 One way you can take the pressure off a little is to make sure that you are prepared to give impressive, engaging answers to the interviewer.
 You should have already done your pre-interview research… if not you can get some hot tips on that here

-S.T.A.R stands for Situation, Task, Acton and result.
-This approach makes giving epic answers to those pesky competency questions a lot easier.
+The star method makes giving epic answers to those pesky competency questions a lot easier.
 These questions usually start with phrases like, "describe a time when…" and "give an example of a time where…".

 These types of behavioural questions are typically about how you have handled certain work situations in the past.
 Past performance can be a good indicator of the future, so interviewers ask these types of questions to help them determine if you have the skills and experience to excel in the job you are interviewing for.